 Ascelia Pharma AB (publ) with corporate identity number 556571-8797 and its subsidiaries (jointly the Group) develop drugs within oncology.
 The Parent Company conducts operations in the legal form of a limited liability company, with its registered office in Malmö, Sweden.
-The company's postal address is Per Albin Hanssons väg 41, SE-205 12 Malmö, Sweden.
-The Group's financial year runs from 1 July to 30 June.
-The company's shares are since 13 March 2019 listed on Nasdaq Stockholm.
+The company's postal address is Hyllie Boulevard 34, SE-215 32 Malmö, Sweden.
+The company's shares are since 13 March 2019 listed on Nasdag Stockholm.